LabLens-JMU/Frontend/README.md

 ## Overview

-This project uses a MERN stack variation (MySQL) plus Vite and JSX.
+This project uses a MERN stack variation (MySQL).
 This is an IoT web platform project to monitor computer lab usage.
 The frontend focuses on displaying live occupancy data and historical trends in a clear and user-friendly interface.

 ## Features

 - Real-time lab occupancy display
-- Historical usage trends (by day and time)
+- Historical trend graphs (line and bar)
-- Interactive dashboard UI built with React
+- Interactive dashboard UI built with React.js
 - Scalable design for multiple lab rooms
+- Light/Dark mode themes

 ## Tech Stack